Best Practices

 Set Up Automated Notifications

 One of the simplest ways to improve PR pickup and review times is to set up automated notifications.
 These notifications can alert reviewers when a PR is ready, reducing the chances of it sitting unnoticed.
-Tools like LinearB can automate this process, ensuring your team is aware of pending reviews and can prioritize accordingly.
-This eliminates manual reminders and keeps everyone informed about the status of pull requests.
+Tools like LinearB can automate this process, ensuring your team is aware of pending reviews.

 Balance Reviewer Workloads